Atlys

 For 2026 graduates, 18 months for most degrees; 3 years for PhD graduates.
 The Graduate Route does not require sponsorship and allows full work rights during the period.

-Do I need a TB test for a UK visa from India?
+Do I need a TB test for a UK visa?

-What's the UK Immigration Health Surcharge for Indians in 2026?
+What's the UK Immigration Health Surcharge in 2026?

 £1,035 per year for most categories (£776/year for students and under-18s).
 Paid upfront for the entire visa duration.
 Health and Care Worker visas are exempt.
 The IHS gives access to NHS services on the same basis as UK residents during your visa period.